bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     user1; // User { firstName: 'John', lastName: 'Smith', age: 26, gender: 'male' }
     user200; // User {  firstName: 'Jill', lastName: 'Robinson', age: 25, gender: 'female' }

+## Data Types

+### Question: What is logged out for each console.log statement ?

+    console.log(typeof null); // object
+    console.log(typeof undefined); // undefined
+    console.log(typeof {}); // object (function as an object)
+    console.log(typeof []); // object (because in JS arrays are of the type object)

+### How can we tell if a piece of data is actually an array if our type of operator does not tell us this ?
+* We can use isArray method from the Array prototype.
+Simply call this method and pass in some data that will return true if the data is an array or false if it is not.
+---

+    console.log(Array.isArray([])); // true

+    console.log(Array.isArray({})); // if we change it to an object, we return false beause it is not an array

+    console.log([] instanceof Array); //another way to determine if a piece of data is an array is by using the Instance of keyword.
+This will return to us either true or false as well. true is returned

+    console.log({} instanceof Array); // if we change it into an object then false is returned.

+    console.log({} instanceof Object); // true

+    // knowing that arrays are actually objects in javascript is important
+    // knowing that the typeof operator will not be able to determine if a piece of data is an array or not is also important to remember

+## Bind Method

+### Describe the bind() function method:
+### What does the bind method do ?
+* The **bind method** allows you to to bind the **'this'** context of a function to a particular object similar to the way that the **'call'** and **'apply'** methods work, with a few differences.

+### Describe how it works

+    this.distance = 10000; // defined on global scope

+    const roadTrip1 = { //roadTrip1 object
+    distance: 3000, // distance property
+    getDistance: function(unit, caption) { // getDistance method --also passing unit and caption as paramaters return this.distance + unit + caption; // return this.distance
+    }
+    };

+    const roadTrip2 = {
+    distance: 5000

+    };

+    // const getTripDistance = roadTrip1.getDistance;

+    // we get 10000 returned instead of 3000 because when we call our getTripDistance(), the 'this' context of the function is no longer roadTrip1. but instead the context is the global object.
+We can fix this by using the 'bind' method.

+    const getTripDistance = roadTrip1.getDistance.bind(roadTrip1, 'km');

+    // getTripDistance(' left to go');

+    const getTripDistance2 = roadTrip1.getDistance.bind(roadTrip2, 'km'); // since we passed our units parameter into our bind method here, it should not change if we change the caption message in the console.log or when function is called

+    //getTripDistance2();

+    console.log(getTripDistance(' left to go')); // 3000km left to go

+    console.log(getTripDistance2(' in total')); // 5000km in total

+### Explain the parameters that it takes
+* Passing **unit** in as a parameter for **getDistance** method and passing **km** for the **bind** method paramater.
+* For practice, code out an example of how **bind()** is used.

+* The **bind** method allows you to bind a function to a certain **"this"** context.
+It also allows you to define parameters that you want to hold constant (units,etc..)as well.